equinor/forecast-of-response-dmt/README.md

       1. `source reset-db.env`
 2. Run the script:
    1. Print help: `./reset-db.sh -h`
-   2. Run the script: `./reset-db.sh`
+   2. Run the script: `./reset-db.sh` (To be able to update the access control list for the comments package, you need to install jq ( sudo apt install jq
+))
    3. Run and create a new secret key: `./reset-db.sh --create-key`
       1. NB: Make sure to set the new key in the Radix secrets for DMSS for the environment you wish to reset.
       2. The new secret key is written to a file named `generated-secret-key.env`